tlepple/data_origination_workshop/README.md

   *  To evaluate Red Panda and Kafka Connect and setup a data origination system that streams events to this platform.
 In an upcoming workshop we will integrate this data and stream to Apache Iceberg.
 Check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on that.
 ---

+###  Pre-Requisites:

+---

+ * I built this on a new install of Ubuntu Server
+ * Version: 20.04.5 LTS
+ * Instance Specs: (min 4 core w/ 8 GB ram & 30 GB of disk) -- add more RAM if you have it to spare.

+---
 ###  Install Git tools and pull this repo.
 *  ssh into your new Ubuntu 20.04 instance and run the below command: